 |FarmLogs helps us keep records of equipment maintenance and settings|

 In 2015 and 2016, I wanted to explore how this tool could help us more.
 I wanted to see what else it could do to help me be more efficient and to put money back in my pocket.
-I upgraded my FarmLogs account, so I had access to Automatic Activity Recording (AAR), Crop Health Imagery, and Nitrogen Monitoring.
+I upgraded my FarmLogs account, so I had access to Automatic Activity Recording (AAR), and Crop Health Imagery.
 AAR was great to see how much time I actually spent in the field.
 It's a nice tool to have if you need to quantify data, such as time or acres covered.
 With this data, I can plan for the next year and know how much time I will need to get certain activities done and when I’ll be able to do them.

 |A glimpse into what my FarmLogs account looks like|